PlanQK/planqk-platform-docs/src/tutorials/tutorial-meter-external-service.md

 You can create a pricing plan for your service by following these steps:

 1. On the details page of your service, click on `Create Pricing Plan`.
-2. On the create pricing plan page, add a products to the pricing plan and enter the following values:
+2. On the create pricing plan page, add a product to the pricing plan and enter the following values:
     - **Name**: `API`
     - **Unit Price**: `0.00001`, or any other price you want to charge for an API call
     - **Unit**: `call`
 3. Click on `Create Plan`.
-4. On the services details page you will see your pricing plan.
+4. On the services details page you will see your pricing plan with the product `API`.

-Here you also find the API product ID of your service.
-Copy the id by clicking on the copy icon next to the id.
+5. Copy the ID of your API product by clicking on the copy icon.
-Add the id as environment variable to your service.
+6. Add the ID as environment variable to your service.

 ## Create an Access Token for your service
 Requests to the metering API must be authenticated with an access token.